H-1B Lottery Reform: How the Beneficiary-Centric System Affects Your Green Card Planning

 Conclusion #

-But we must also maintain perspective:
+But we must also remain clear-eyed:

 - H-1B is just a work visa, not a green card.
 Even with improved selection rates, the road from H-1B to a green card remains long